 One key difference that sets leaders apart is their ability to inspire.
 It draws people to them.
 A manager doesn’t necessarily have to be the next creative genius, bursting with entrepreneurial ideas that will change the world, but they should recognise they have the resources at their fingertips to do so—their team.

 If they are able to tap into this talent and encourage and inspire growth within their team members, they may find themselves rising up the next generation of leaders.

 Leaders and managers, although different, are both quintessential roles within a business.
 Whether your skills naturally lend themselves to managing or leading people, you will do your role best by learning and/or understanding skills of the other.

 Southern Cross University Online’s Master of Business Administration and MBA in Managing and Leading People provides students with the theory behind what it takes to both lead and manage within a business environment, and strategies to help implement that theory.
-Units like Leading and Managing People, Organisational Behaviour and Corporate Governance for Managers offers learnings that will help bolster your skills for future management and leadership roles.
+Units like The Positive Leader, Organisational Behaviour and Corporate Governance for Managers offers learnings that will help bolster your skills for future management and leadership roles.
 Speak to an expert Student Enrolment Advisor on 1300 589 882 for more information about our Masters programs.